postlight/wp-callisto-migrator/README.md

 # WP Mercury Parser
-Create WordPress posts from any other website
+Create WordPress posts using Mercury Parser API

 ## How it works
-WP Mercury Parser allows creating WordPress posts by importing content from other websites
+WP Mercury Parser allows creating WordPress posts by importing content from other websites using Mercury Parser API

 ## Features
 1. Imports 5 URLs per batch